Metal Choice Is One of the Most Overlooked Decisions in Ring Buying

 Considerations: Yellow gold will show scratches over time (all gold does — this is normal and can be polished out).
 It is not the best choice if your partner has cool-toned skin and strongly prefers silver-toned metals.

-Best for: Buyers who love the cool white metal look, are happy with periodic maintenance, and want a more traditional engagement ring aesthetic at a lower price point than platinum.
+Best for: Buyers who love the cool white metal look, are comfortable with periodic replating, and want a more traditional engagement ring aesthetic without the platinum price premium.

 Rose Gold: The Romantic Option, Highly Durable